Tile and Grout Care Tips

 Experts agree, you should clean your floor once a week using a pH-neutral/soap-less cleaner like Sir Grout Chicago Maintenance Cleaner.
 When cleaning the floor, it's important to change your mop water when it appears dirty.
-Always use a mop to agitate cleaning agent on grout surface.
+Always use a mop to agitate the cleaning agent on the grout surface.
 Dry grout with towel or terry cloth.
 Should any area have dried up surface stains, simply spot clean with straight Sir Grout Maintenance Cleaner.

 - How often do you have to reseal the grout after the first application?

 Depending on conditions, with proper maintenance, a floor can last for years.